This guide highlights a selection of leading products and services. When you buy through our links, we may be compensated.

 Image

-Who Is the CIT Bank Platinum Savings Best For?
+Who Is the CIT Bank (a division of First Citizens Bank) Best For?

 Who Might Want to Explore Other Options?